mikky-999/alx-interview/0x05-nqueens/README.md

+Solutions to tasks on 0x05.
 N Queens

-This project contains interview coding challenges.